Best Games Like Tunic

 Similar to Tunic, the game’s puzzles and stories are presented with no discernible text or dialogue, forcing you to trust your intuition and rely on subtle cues in its environments.

-Combining both Metroidvania exploration and Soulslike combat, Hollow Knight is a tough-but-fair 2D game that has you uncovering the mysteries of an underground bug kingdom.
+Combining both Metroidvania exploration and Soulslike combat, Hollow Knight is a demanding-but-fair 2D game that has you uncovering the mysteries of an underground bug kingdom.

-As you progress through the story and unlock new abilities and tools, new parts of the map open up to reveal unique sights, bossfights, and rewards.
+As you progress through the story and unlock new abilities and tools, fresh parts of the map open up to reveal distinctive sights, bossfights, and rewards.

-The game is just as challenging as Tunic every step of the way and provides a similar sense of accomplishment for those who stick it through to the end.
+The game is just as challenging as Tunic every step of the way and provides a comparable sense of achievement for those who stick it through to the end.

-Blossom Tales is another retro indie game that wears its love for classic Zelda games proudly on its surface, namely entries like A Link to the Past.
+Blossom Tales is another vintage indie game that wears its affection for classic Zelda games proudly on its surface, namely entries like A Link to the Past.

 Players take on the role of a fabled knight named Lily as she sets off on an adventure to defeat enemies, solve puzzles, and save her king from an eternal slumber.